wjk5117/METRO/README.md

 traffic infrastructures for driving safety and efficiency.
 However, real-world conditions can impair the utility of existing road markings.
 For example, adverse weather conditions such as snow and rain can quickly obliterate visibility.
-Existing methods (e.g., mmWave, RFID) suffer from several key issues, such as signal distortion due to the multi-path effect in high-speed scenarios and high deployment costs.
+Existing vision-free methods (e.g., mmWave, RFID) suffer from several key issues, such as signal distortion due to the multi-path effect in high-speed scenarios and high deployment costs.